pluto-lang/pluto/examples/deploy-langserve-to-aws/README.md

 ## Environment Preparation

-If you have not configured the Pluto development environment, please refer to steps 0 and 1 in [Getting Started](../../docs/documentation/getting-started.en.md) for configuration, or you can use the [online sandbox or container](../../docs/documentation/getting-started.en.md#alternative-usage-methods) provided by Pluto for experience.
+If you have not configured the Pluto development environment, please refer to the local development in [Getting Started](../../docs/documentation/getting-started.en.mdx) for configuration, or you can use the online sandbox or container provided by Pluto for experience.

 ## Developing LangServe Application